Regenerative tree growth: Markovian embedding of fragmenters, bifurcators, and bead splitting processes: Fragmenters and their embedding in fragmentation processes

 hence

 Moreover, $ M_{\tau-}$ and $M_\tau/M_{\tau-}$ are independent, so the last two formulae combine to give

-which is a simplification of \cite[formula (60)]{gp}.
-Next, $M_\tau^*:= M_{\tau -} - M_\tau$ is a size-biased pick from the decrements of $M$, whence
+which is a simplification of \cite{gp}, formula (60).
+Next, $M_\tau^*:= M_{\tau-} - M_\tau$ is a size-biased pick from the decrements of $M$, whence

-Note that for positive integers $\rho = n$ say, this is a linear combination of evaluations of $\Phi(k)$ at integers $k \le n + 1$, as indicated in \cite[formula (25)]{gp}.
-In principle, these Mellin transforms determine the distributions of $M_\tau$ and $M_\tau^*$, but there do not seem to be simple formulas for the densities of these variables except in special cases.
+Note that for positive integers $\rho= n$ say, this is a linear combination of evaluations of $\Phi(k)$ at integers $k \le n + 1$, as indicated in \cite{gp}, formula (25).
+In principle, these Mellin transforms determine the distributions of $M_\tau$ and $M_\tau^*$, but there do not seem to be simple formulae for the densities of these variables except in special cases.

 Observe that the expected masses of the three components in the junction split are